-Some of the PAHs24 are recognised25 as POPs since 29/04/2004 which confirms their potential for persistence and long-range transport.
+PAHs are recognised as POPs since 29/04/2004 which confirms their potential for persistence and long-range transport.
 The objective of the POPs Regulation is to prohibit, phase out as soon as possible, or restrict the manufacturing, placing on the market and use of POPs.
 Release of those substances may contaminate remote areas that should be protected from further contamination by hazardous substances resulting from human activity because the intrinsic value of pristine environments should be protected.